MindSphere Gateway¶

 southgate.eu1.mindsphere.io/api/service/v3/serviceEndpoint

-: an agent calls region Europe 1, production environment to access the service API v3, endpointserviceEndpoint
+: An agent calls the region Europe 1 production environment to access the service API v3 endpointserviceEndpoint

 .